dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - AI is about machines mimicing human intelligent behaviour
-- ML is the subset of AI that uses statistical methods to extract rules from data
+- ML is the subset of AI that uses statistical methods to infer patterns from data
-- Deep Learning is a subset of ML that most often uses multiple layers of an artificial neural networks for modelling machine learning methods
+- Deep Learning is an example of ML that most often uses one or more layers of an artificial neural networks for modelling machine learning
 - Big Data transition to machine learning
-- ML is a field of artificial intelligence that uses statistical techniques.
-- And Nearest Neighbors is one of the simplest of all ML algorithms that we will explore today.
-- In this presentation:
-  - Build defines generic process that generates logs, e.g. CI jobs, deployment scripts, service operations, ...
-    - Baseline defines nominal build
-    - Target defines build that we want to analyze.
 - Deep Learning (neural network modelling) is an example of generalizing learning
-- Nearest Neighboars is an instance based learning algorithm

 <!-- .slide: data-state="normal" class="centered" -->